bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 [Dein](https://github.com/Shougo/dein.vim) to name but a few.

-Each will do the job, but for *simplicity* and *performance* the [vim-plug](https://github.com/junegunn/vim-plug) plugin manager is hard to beat.
-It is what I recommend.
+Each will do the job, but for *simplicity* and *performance* the [vim-plug](https://github.com/junegunn/vim-plug) plugin manager is the one I like most.

 Note, if you are a *Vundle* user, like I was, transferring over to *vim-plug* is simple, just follow